ruimarnjr/ConsoleChase/README.md

 ### Acknowledgements

-* Thanks from everyone from Code Institute who have helped me on this journey, it's been a really hard year but it's worth every single headache, bug and etc. I hope this is just a start in my coding career.
+* Thanks to everyone from Code Institute who have helped me on this journey.
+I'm grateful for every bug and headache because it has led me to where I am today.
+This is just the beginning of my coding journey.
-* A very special thanks to my girlfriend Camila Almeida.
-I honesly have no words for this girl, I'm really lucky to have her by my side.
+* A very special thanks to my girlfriend Camila Almeida, who supported me during the toughest moments and pushed me until the end.
+I'm really lucky to have her by my side.